 A study of Romantic themes and tendencies as they arose in the eighteenth century and came to flower in Coleridge, Wordsworth, Byron, Shelley, and Keats.
+Three semester hours credit.

-474 English Poetry of the Victorian Period
+English Poetry of the Victorian Period 474

 A survey of English poetry from Tennyson to Hardy, with special emphasis upon Tennyson, Browning, Arnold, and Swinburne.
 Two semester hours credit.